 Social Predators are people who con, bully, lie, cheat, steal, smear campaign, gaslight, and strive to manufacture both chaos and triangulations while feeling happy, relaxed, proud of themselves, and (biochemically speaking) excited.
 Since their neurology is fundamentally different in both form and function, when they abuse other people they tend to feel a rush of adrenaline accompanied by endorphins.

-New brain studies confirm that depleted empathy centers in the brain of folks with Cluster B personality types as well as those who have been exposed to serious poverty, neglect, nutritional deprivation, head injury, or social trauma simply don’t respond to external stimuli the same way folks who have high levels of emotional intelligence coupled with neurotypical or gifted brains do.
+New brain studies confirm that depleted empathy centers in the brain of folks with Cluster B personality types as well as those who have been exposed to serious poverty, neglect, nutritional deprivation, head injury, or social trauma simply do not respond to external stimuli the same way folks who have high levels of emotional intelligence coupled with neurotypical or gifted brains do.

-Medications and chemical exposure as well as various types of pain or illness can lessen a body’s ability to interact with the world around it in a naturally healthy or life enriching way.
+Medications and chemical exposure as well as various types of pain or illness can lessen a body’s ability to interact with the world around it in a naturally healthy or life-enriching way.

-A quick fact check about the side effects of Tylenol (Acetaminophen) — the base ingredient for over 600 of the most commonly prescribed pharmaceuticals in the United States alone — has, as of 2015, been show conclusively by the scientific and medical community to deplete empathy response in the human brain.
+A quick fact check about the side effects of Tylenol (Acetaminophen) — the base ingredient for over 600 of the most commonly prescribed pharmaceuticals in the United States alone — has, as of 2015, been shown conclusively by the scientific and medical community to deplete empathy response in the human brain.